DaniloPeres/MySqlHelper/README.md

 </p>

 # MySqlHelper
-<b>MySQL Helper</b> is a extension of MySQL to build queries or using entity models to interact with the database
+<b>MySQL Helper</b> is an extension of MySQL to build queries or using entity models to interact with the database

 ## Table of Contents